synergy-design-system/synergy-design-system/packages/mcp/README.md

 ## Available Resources

-The MCP server currently registers 5 stable resources by default.
+The MCP server currently registers 6 stable resources by default.
 Resources expose static, read-only data that does not change during server runtime.
 Clients that support MCP resources can read them directly without calling a tool.

-When `experimentalFeatures.intentTools` is enabled, 1 additional intent resource is registered.

 Resource identifier reference (exact values used by the server):